Routing and navigation with Angular 16

 # Creating new components (method 2)

-The modules and modules/general directories are created by the executed command.
+The pages and pages/general directories are created by the executed command.

 All files relating to each component are created automatically by Angular CLI.